Activity distinction

 • the emotional edge of the exit and drop

-This page does not judge that choice.
+This page does not judge that wish.
 It only keeps the label clear.

 What tandem paragliding in Montenegro means